Skip to Main Content

 1. Completion of a bachelor’s degree at a regionally accredited college or university.
 Admission is made on the assumption that applicants will have the bachelor’s degree by the time of matriculation, and if not, the MSAT program admission is void.
 The GRE is not required.

-TCU students currently following the MSAT 3+2 option that wish to apply to the “professional” phase of the MSAT program must complete at least 110 hours of undergraduate courses and the requirements for the Movement Science degree in Kinesiology before beginning graduate level courses.
+• TCU students following the Early Admission Master’s Program (MO32 BS) option that wish to apply to the “professional” phase of the MSAT program must complete at least 110 hours of undergraduate courses and the requirements for the Movement Science degree in Kinesiology before beginning graduate level courses.

 2. GPA of 3.0 or higher with a grade of C or better in all designated prerequisite courses (see below);